visiodeibc/pr-ticketmoster/README.md

 # Zendesk Alert System

 A streamlined system that monitors Zendesk tickets for similar issues and sends Slack alerts when patterns are detected.
-Features AI-powered analysis and custom query capabilities.
+Features AI-powered analysis, custom query capabilities, and flexible monitoring options.

 ## Quick Setup